 Also, spend some time thinking about the right timeline for your organization to apply.
 Reach out to MPF staff if needed to discuss the right timeline for your organization.

-Grant applications must be submitted by the following dates:
+Effective May 1, 2022, grant applications must be submitted by the following dates:

-April 1 for July review
+– April 1 for July review (reports due March 1)

 Only completed applications from eligible organizations will be considered for funding during their home cycle.
 Applicants that miss reporting and application deadlines will be asked to wait a year before applying.
 Strict adherence to these deadlines is critical to ensure the agency can apply for support annually.